George Cooke (British Army officer): Career

 Cooke achieved his lieutenancy in 1792, followed shortly by his captaincy.

 In March 1794, he joined the Guards in Flanders and was appointed aide-de-camp to Major General Sir Samuel Hulse.

 He served throughout the French Revolutionary Wars, in Flanders and Holland, at the conclusion of which he was promoted to lieutenant-colonel of his regiment, despite being severely wounded in 1799.

 From 1803 until early 1805, he held the post of assistant adjutant-general of the north west district.

 After receiving the rank of brevet colonel in 1808, he participated in the ill-fated 1809 Schelde expedition.

-After posts in Cadiz, he went to Holland in 1813 with the Brigade of Guards and took part in the ill-fated Siege of Bergen op Zoom the following year where he was described as a "prudent and humane commander".
+After posts in Cádiz, he went to Holland in 1813 with the Brigade of Guards and took part in the ill-fated Siege of Bergen op Zoom the following year where he was described as a "prudent and humane commander".

 In 1815 Cooke was on Wellington's staff at the Battle of Waterloo, where he lost his right arm.

 For his services at Waterloo he was made a Knight Commander of the Order of the Bath (KCB) on 22 June 1815 and a Knight of St George of Russia.

 He became Lieutenant-Governor of Portsmouth and General Officer Commanding South-West District in 1819.

 He died, unmarried, at Harefield Park on 3 February 1837.